“Thanks Rebecca, now I feel like less of a Ph.D. fuck up”.

 I had developed a thesis-phobia.
 My thesis had become an aversive object of criticism, pain, and failure.

-However, despite being convinced to the core of my being I couldn’t finish my thesis, I worked on it anyway.
+However, despite being convinced I couldn’t finish my thesis, I worked on it anyway.

 It took the application of brutal, exhausting willpower.
 But – lo and behold – my Ph.D. thesis was finished, and it was good enough.